discoverdata/discoverdata.github.io/_pages/about.md

 header:
  #image: "/images/aboutme.jpg"
 ---
-Data scientist who loves to find patterns get insights from data.
+I am a Data scientist who loves to find patterns get insights from data.
 I have three years experience in supervised and unsupervised learning, exploratory data analysis and data visualization.